andyw8/ruby-kata-template/README.md

 - Enable color output for minitest
 - [`m`](https://github.com/qrush/m) to allow running tests by line number.

+## Shopify Features

+If you work at Shopify, there are some additional features:

+- `dev up` to set up the project
+- `dev test`
+- `dev lint`

 ## Example Keybindings for VS Code

 It's highly recommended to have your editor configured so you can trigger a test from the keyboard.